Wide-angle Image Rectification: A Survey: Image Rectification

 \section{Image Rectification}

-As mentioned before, although wide-angle images have been widely used in many vision applications due to their large FOV, the perspective transformation assumed in conventional pinhole camera is broken, resulting in object distortion in the image.
-These geometrical distortions make it hard to estimate scene distance, area, and direction, and prevent the use of off-the-shelf deep models trained on undistorted images for many downstream computer vision tasks.
-To address this issue, the first step is to rectify the distorted wide-angle image.
-A bunch of methods has been proposed since several decades ago when the wide-angle lens emerged.
+As mentioned before, although wide-angle images have been widely used in many vision applications due to their large FOV, the perspective transformation assumed in a conventional pinhole camera is broken, resulting in object distortion in the wide-angle image.
+These geometrical distortions make it hard to estimate scene distance, area, and direction, and more importantly, they prevent all these images from feeding the off-the-shelf deep networks that are trained on normal images in this deep learning era.
+To address this issue, the first step in using wide-angle images is usually to correct them.
+Many such rectification methods have been introduced and improved since the wide FOV cameras emerged decades ago.
 We divide these methods into two groups, i.e., the traditional geometry-based methods and deep learning-based methods.
-In the former group, special points (especially vanishing points), straight lines, geometric shapes, or content are taken as the regularization or guidance such that the rectified image obeys the perspective transformation.
-In the latter group, parameters of distortion models or warp fields of the transformation from distorted image to undistorted image are learned from large-scale training data, which is usually synthesized from normal images based on various distortion models.
-In the following parts, representative methods of each group will be reviewed and discussed.
+In the former group, special points (especially vanishing points), straight lines, geometric shapes, or contents are taken as the regularization or guidance to rectify the distortion so that the rectified images can obey the perspective transformation again.
+In the latter group, parameters of the distortion model or the equivalent warp field that represents the transformation from the distorted image to the undistorted one are learned from large-scale training data, which is usually synthesized from normal images based on various wide FOV camera models or distortion models.
+In the following parts, representative methods of each group will be reviewed and discussed in detail.